Moderate alcohol consumption is thought to be heart healthy, but a new study suggests that the truth is more complicated.

 For example, people who drink lightly or abstain may also tend to eat healthy, exercise regularly, and get enough sleep — all of which can lower their blood pressure.

 Grayver said the type of alcohol that people drink could also make a difference.
-Red wine, for instance, is thought to have effects on the body, which may also impact heart health.
+Red wine, for instance, is thought to have

 And what you eat with your glass of beer or wine or shot of whiskey can affect your blood pressure, too.